NixOS/rfcs/rfcs/0107-version-normalization.md

   on May 10, 2021; therefore, we have `pname = "cardboard"; version =
   "0_0+unstable=2021-05-21";`.

+- Python is a famous programming language and interpreter.
+Before the deprecation of its 2.x series in 2020, Python had two release branches, popularly known as 'Python 2' and 'Python 3'.
+Indeed it reflected in many package managers, especially Nixpkgs, that employed `python2` and `python3` as `pname`s.

+  As an exercise of imagination, suppose the following scenario:

+  Python 2.6 was released 2008-10-01; an unlabeled snapshot of Python 2 branch released at 2008-12-04 would have `version="2.6+unstable=2008-12-04"`.

+  At the same time, Python 3.0 was released 2008-12-03; an unlabeled snapshot of Python 3 branch released at 2008-12-04 would have `version="3.0+unstable=2008-12-04"`.

 - The Linux drivers for Realtek rtl8192eu can be fetched from a Github page,
   <https://github.com/Mange/rtl8192eu-linux-driver>.
 It has no labeled release;
   the latest code is from May 12, 2021.
 Supposing e.g. it was built for Linux